How do you bake a cake?

 Luffy is able to fight the lion tamer, but unfortunately the damage has already been done, and all that's left is a single box of dog food.
 Luffy sits next to the dog and gives it to him, with Nami realizing in that moment that Luffy had fought that lion specifically for the little dog.

-They work together to defeat Buggy, the town chases off the Straw Hats and they're forced to flee, but not without the help of the little dog valiantly protecting them from the mob.
+They work together to defeat Buggy, the town comes back who chases off the Straw Hats and they're forced to flee, but not without the help of the little dog valiantly protecting them from the mob.

 Overall, nothing stands out too much about Orange Town.
 I think Buggy was an excellent "first boss" so to speak, and I found the dog and its backstory heartbreaking, but that's really it.
 It does its job and it does it well enough.